vpelss/imok/README.md

 IMOK is web page based.
 Any device can be used.
 Smart phone, PC, etc.

 It was designed to be fail safe alert system.
 Both you and your phone can be out of commision and the alert will still be sent.
-By having to report to a server, the server can send out the alert if you do not report in.
+By having the customer report to a server that he is ok, the server can send out the alert if you do not report in.

 ## Liabilty